-Not having a child may cause a range of emotions, including:
+Not being able to have a child may cause a range of emotions, including:

 Your feelings may change over time, and may depend on if you have a partner and how they feel.
 If you want support, a counsellor, social worker or psychologist can talk to you about being child-free and help you deal with challenging situations (for example, if your partner feels differently to you).